The BACP Register

 If you want to check whether a specific therapist is registered, you can check the BACP Register.
 This gives the name, registration number and location of all our registered members.

 Our online therapist directory is a paid for directory where BACP members can advertise to potential clients.
-Only registered or accredited members or accredited services can advertise on the directory.
+Only registered or accredited members can advertise on the directory.
 Most of those listed are private therapists who charge for their services.

 If you want to find a therapist in your area, or someone who specialises in the issues you want help with, you can search our therapist directory